soso928/openFoam/README.md

 The VTK can be viewed in paraview.

 Note: A simple case of running the LES but not validated with experimental data.
 The spreading rate of even a simple jet can be challenging to simule using stand k-epsilon model of RANS.

+Hardward: Just a regular mini desktop - in this case the Apple Mac mini 2024 (Apple M4 chip with 10-core CPU, 10-core GPU)